Documentation

 • Accessing a loaded page (pageView event).

-• Seeing a product data (productImpression event).
+• Viewing a product (productImpression event).

 Block nameBehavior